+After 2 Years, Trump Tax Cuts Have Failed To Deliver On GOP's Promises

-2 Years Later, Trump Tax Cuts Have Failed To Deliver On GOP's Promises
+After 2 Years, Trump Tax Cuts Have Failed To Deliver On GOP's Promises

 Passed on a party-line vote, the tax cut is the signature legislative accomplishment of President Trump's first term.
-Trump campaigned hard for the measure, promising it would boost paychecks for working people.
+He had campaigned hard for the measure, promising it would boost paychecks for working people.

 "Our focus is on helping the folks who work in the mailrooms and the machine shops of America," he told supporters in the fall of 2017.
 "The plumbers, the carpenters, the cops, the teachers, the truck drivers, the pipe-fitters, the people that like me best."